-- Santa Isabel: The comforts and conveniences of a modern hotel in the style of a Portuguese monastery.
+- Santa Isabel: The lodging provides the comforts and conveniences of a modern hotel in the style of a Portuguese monastery.

-- Castillo Alcazar: An eye-catching hotel showcasing the Middle Ages.
+- Castillo Alcazar: This is an eye-catching hotel showcasing the look and history of the Middle Ages.

-- El Andaluz: Enjoy the faux-elegance of a hotel with a Spanish theme.
+- El Andaluz: Visitors will feel whisked away to Madrid or Barcelona by the faux-elegance of a hotel with a Spanish theme.

 All hotels are 4-star and start around $85.00 per night, per adult in a double room.
 Hotels are open throughout the year, regardless of the park's season.